SURGroup/UQpy/docs/source/utilities/kernels/euclidean_kernels.rst

 >>> from UQpy.utilities.kernels.GaussianKernel import GaussianKernel

-One can use the following to instantiate the class :class:`.GaussianKernel`
+One can use the following to instantiate the :class:`.GaussianKernel` class.

 Methods
 ~~~~~~~~~